Madhav2133/fyp/Models/README.md

 source <your_env_name>/bin/activate
 ```

+Run the main.py to get the model running.

 ### Demo:

 Here are few plots of the model after 100 epochs of training and testing with the 900 evaluation images: